GovindSah1988/DRMPlayback/README.md

 Build Instructions:

 In order to run the app, please use latest Xcode (atleast Xcode 10.2.1).
-Can run on simulator as well.
+Cannot run on simulator as well.
+DRM contents playback is not supported in Simulator.
+Must use actual device with OS > 11